What Is a Vanishing Deductible?

 Vanishing deductible coverage is vehicle-specific, not policy-wide.
 In a multi-car household, you can choose to add it to some or all of your vehicles.
 If one vehicle has a claim, only that vehicle's credit resets — the others remain unaffected.
 Some insurers even offer a bundled discount when you add the feature to every vehicle on your policy.

-For a broader view of how deductible amounts affect your premiums, see our comprehensive deductible guide and our breakdown of collision vs. comprehensive coverage.
+For a broader view of how deductible amounts affect your premiums, see our comprehensive deductible guide and our full walkthrough of how car insurance deductibles work.

 Frequently Asked Questions